matthewmcvickar/taskpaper-month-generator/README.md

 # TaskPaper Month Generator

-This PHP + HTML file generates a list of days in the given month that can be customized and pasted into TaskPaper.
+This webpage generates a list of days in the given month that can be customized and pasted into TaskPaper.

 For use with [Taskpaper Tiles](https://github.com/matthewmcvickar/taskpapertiles), my [TaskPaper](http://www.hogbaysoftware.com/products/taskpaper)-based productivity framework.

-Visit **[taskpaper-month-generator.herokuapp.com](http://taskpaper-month-generator.herokuapp.com/)** to run this script.
+Clone or download and run yourself, or visit **[matthewmcvickar.github.io/taskpaper-month-generator](http://matthewmcvickar.github.io/taskpaper-month-generator)** to use this tool.